In a thousand people who have had a stroke, about 0.45 of them end up with the disorder.

 These random involuntary movements are vigorous, occur continuously, and can span all directions.

-Both the proximal and distal muscles of the body participate in this incessant movement, and in most cases, even a patient’s facial muscles exhibit involuntary muscle contractions.
+Both the proximal and distal muscles of the body participate in this constant movement, and in most cases, even a patient’s facial muscles exhibit involuntary muscle contractions.

 That is why the relationship between Korea and ballism has been hotly debated.

-The difference is really quantitative and there are no absolute criteria by which these motion disturbances can be distinguished .
+The difference is quantitative, and there are no absolute criteria by which these motion disturbances can be distinguished.

-Chorea affects mainly the muscles of the distal extremities, and movements are not as vigorous or wide-ranging as ballism.
+Chorea mainly affects the distal extremities’ muscles, and movements are not as vigorous or wide-ranging as ballism.

-Some authors argue that they are two basically separate conditions in which clinical expressions tend to merge, while others consider ballism to be just a severe form of proximal chorea.
+Some authors argue that they are two different conditions in which clinical expressions tend to merge, while others consider ballism to be just a severe form of proximal chorea.

-There is no doubt that in many cases both types of movements coexist and that, as ballism resolves, it often goes through a phase that is identical to korea.
+There is no doubt that both types of movements coexist in many cases and that, as ballism resolves, it often goes through a phase identical to Korea.

-Therefore, cases can be described in one category that fits equally or better in the other.
+Therefore, cases can be described in one category that fits equally or better.

-However, although there are many similarities, historical, clinical, and etiological ballism has certain characteristics that distinguish it from other forms of chorea.
+However, although there are many similarities, historical, clinical, and etiological ballism has specific characteristics that distinguish it from other forms of chorea.

 One of the most common causes of ballism is an injury to the basal ganglia, an area of the brain responsible for controlling the body’s movement and balance.

-It can also be caused by abscesses or tumors in the brain, as well as poorly formed blood vessels, severe head trauma, and even multiple sclerosis.
+Abscesses or tumors can also cause it in the brain, poorly formed blood vessels, severe head trauma, and even multiple sclerosis.